rackerlabs/design-system/_component_design/actions-menu.md

 layout: component
 category: Components
 usage: >
-  An actions menu is used any time a group of actions can be performed on a specific object on the current page.
-By grouping these actions within an actions menu, it allows users to have a single location to trigger multiple types of actions.
+  An actions menu contains a group of operations that a user can take on an object on the current page.
+Items appear in an actions menu when a user clicks a button.
 preview-image: preview-images/actions-menu.svg
 status: stable
 resource: true
-last-modified: 2018-05-09
+last-modified: 2018-05-16
 helix-ui-css: true
 helix-ui-javascript: true
 ---